Madhavi Venkatesan

 Madhavi Venkatesan is an American economist and environmental activist.
-She is an associate teaching professor of economics at Northeastern University.
+She is a teaching professor of economics at Northeastern University.

 Biography

 Venkatesan received her B.A., M.A., and Ph.D. in economics from Vanderbilt University; her dissertation focus was on the creation of the black middle class in America.
 Following a postdoctoral fellowship at Washington University in St.Louis, she entered the financial services industry as an equity analyst, and then served as an investor relations officer for three Fortune 250 companies in the insurance sector.
 In 2014, she re-entered academic employment as an assistant professor of economics at Bridgewater State University and in 2017, she joined the faculty of the Department of Economics at Northeastern University as an assistant teaching professor, where her research and writing continued to focus on equity, justice, and sustainability.

 Venkatesan traveled to the Philippines in 2018 as the Fulbright-SyCip Distinguished Lecturer; her invited lectures addressed the economics of climate change.
 In 2019 she published her fourth text, SDG8 - Sustainable Economic Growth and Decent Work for All.

 As of April 2021, Venkatesan serves as the editor in chief of Sustainability and Climate Change.